novakov-alexey-zz/freya/README.md

  instances and ConfigMaps at all.
 CRD in K8s will be created automatically based on case classes you define.
  ConfigMap is a native resource, so no definition needs to be created in Kubernetes at all.

-We are not going to create any container with Kerberos server running in it, but just showing how Freya can help to watch our custom resource or ConfigMaps.
-Particular controller actions to be implemented by controller author.
+For the sake of example, we are not going to create any container with Kerberos server running in it, but just showing how Freya can help to watch our custom resources or ConfigMaps.
+Particular controller actions to be implemented by controller author using **fabric8** kubernetes-client.
 Freya is only a facilitator between K8s api-server and your custom controller actions.

 #### Implementation Steps with Freya

-There are 3 steps to implement CRD/ConfigMap Operator:
+There are 3 steps to implement CRD or ConfigMap Operator:

 1 .
 Define resource specification as a hierarchy of case classes.
 Let's design above Kerberos spec as two case classes `Kerb` and `Principal`